graphpql/utils/README.md

 ## Introduction

-This component provides some utility classes which are used across infinityloop packages.
+This component provides some utility classes which are used across organisation packages.

 ## Installation